acrelle/influxgateway/README.md

 ## Usage

-Run the imaage using the below, or edit and use the Docker Compose further down.
+Run the image using the below, or edit and use the Docker Compose further down.

 ```
 docker run -d -p 8080:80 \